Quickstart for Editors

 platform (i.e., DRE, ISE, or QME).
 You may be an experienced editor who is encoding a play for the first time.
 You may be a new editor who has knowledge of text encoding.

 Or you may be new both to editing and to encoding.
-This page is designed to give you
+This page will introduce you to

-If you are encoding the play yourself as well as editing it, then you will want to
+If you are encoding your own edition as well as editing it, you will want to read

 Quickstart for Encoderscarefully for your own edification.
 It is written to be comprehensible to students and people with no experience of encoding or no experience encoding for LEMDO.